Best Teas For Acne June 18 2016, 0 Comments

 - To rub tea on your skin, first wash and rinse the skin with a hypoallergenic soap or cleanser.
 Apply the cooled brewed tea on the skin with a cotton ball.

 - Allow the tea to dry on the skin and let it stand for 10 minutes before rinsing off.

 - You can also soak a small, clean towel in the tea to make a poultice (a soft, moist mass of cloth).

 - Spread the poultice on the affected area of the skin and leave it for 15 minutes before rinsing off.

 - Apply an oil-free moisturizer to prevent skin dryness

-Clearly these teas has superpowers!
+Clearly, these best teas for acne have superpowers!
 However, just because these teas and herbs are natural, doesn’t mean they don’t come with possible side effects or reactions.
-Still consider speaking to a herbalist or other health practitioner to make sure you don’t have any contraindications or health issues that would make these teas unhelpful or even harmful to you.
+Still, consider speaking to a herbalist or other health practitioner to make sure you don’t have any contraindications or health issues that would make these teas unhelpful or even harmful to you.